MEDIA GUIDES / Image Effects

 Adding Cartoonify effect at scale

-Cloudinary is an end-to-end media management platform for websites and applications that enables you to quickly and easily add improvements and effects to your images and video.
-A wide range of cloud-based image manipulations are included in Cloudinary.
-When dynamic image URLs are viewed, transformations happen instantly, then are promptly cached on CDN servers for the quickest delivery.
+Cloudinary is a comprehensive media management platform for websites and applications, allowing you to effortlessly enhance and apply effects to your images and videos.
+It offers a broad array of cloud-based image manipulations.
+When dynamic image URLs are accessed, transformations are applied instantly and cached on CDN servers for fast delivery.

 Cloudinary effectively delivers images with a cartoon effect (called “Cartoonify”) with just one parameter and a few optional characteristics.
 Let’s see it in action!

-Other notable methods for creating cartoon images include BeFunky, an online photo editor with a cartoonizer tool and art effects, and CartoonifyMe, which specializes in turning individuals into unique cartoon characters.
+Other popular options for creating cartoon images include BeFunky, an online photo editor offering a cartoonizer tool and various art effects, and CartoonifyMe, which focuses on transforming people into distinct cartoon characters.

 Creating an app to add Cartoonify effect to your images